rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-10: A `match` statement with an arm that introduces a shadowed variable `y`

-Let's walk through what happens when the `match` statement runs.
+Let’s walk through what happens when the `match` statement runs.
 The first match arm has the pattern `Some(50)`, and the value in `x` (`Some(5)`) does not match `Some(50)`, so we continue.
 In the second match arm, the pattern `Some(y)` introduces a new variable name `y` that will match any value inside a `Some` value.
-Because we're in a new scope inside the `match` expression, this is a new variable, not the `y` we declared at the beginning that has the value 10.
+Because we’re in a new scope inside the `match` expression, this is a new variable, not the `y` we declared at the beginning that has the value 10.
 The new `y` binding will match any value inside a `Some`, which is what we have in `x`, so we execute the expression for that arm and print